They Paved Over Urquat With a Parking Lurquat (ENT S3E3)

 Reserve that for pasta salad when you're high on LSD in the Santa Monica Mountains, okay?

+It's a very specific callback.
 Look at the wiki for just click Benjamin R.

+Harrison in the wiki.
 Stories About is the subsection.

 And then you'll find LSD in the Santa Monica Mountains.
+You'll read a sub-subsection.

-You'll read a bunch of
+Yeah.
+Read a bunch of that stuff.

 Yeah.

-Chang goes down first.
+Chang goes down first, and then Palmer.

-Not Chang.
+Not Chang!

 Not Palmer.